VimDrones/Vimdrones-Docs/docs/designer.md

 * Play the animation in Blender, we will see those Limits realtime.
 When the value reach the Limits, it will appears in the window.
 It shows that two drones reach the limit at that frame
 When we don't need those information, we could click the **Clear** Button
 ![Vimdrones Designer Console](/static/designer-console.png "Vimdrones Designer Console")

+* Open the console when you do the design and check the speed and distance real time.
+So you can adjust the speed and distance at any time based on the feedback from the console

+* If the distance is larger, the formation looks more stable.
+If the distance is close, the airflow generated by the drone will affect each other.

 **Operation Video**